 Many hostile spellcasters (especially uniques) are considered evil in the eyes of the good gods, but do not necessarily take additional damage from the holy wrath brand.
 They are vulnerable to effects such as cleansing flame, however.

 The following player species are undead or demonic themselves, and often have some inborn motive to prey on other intelligent beings.
 Note that playing one of these does not mean you automatically have to traffic in evil (perform evil deeds, worship an evil god, etc).
-Nonetheless, characters of these species are banned from worshiping good gods, and are vulnerable to evil-smiting effects (such as holy wrath).
+Nonetheless, characters of these species are banned from worshiping good gods, using holy wrath-branded weapons, and are vulnerable to evil-smiting effects (such as holy wrath).